Every Day Matters Data Services

 Nationally, the past few years have seen substantial drops in the number of students going to school ‘regularly’.* Alongside a trend of high absences on Mondays and Fridays and nearing the end of term, there has been a worrying rise in the number of absences due to reported ‘illness’ and an equally worrying rise in the number of students who report ‘skipping’ school.

 Because of the importance of attendance and these worrying trends, the Ministry’s collection of school attendance data has changed.
 Until 2019, most schools submitted attendance data for Term 2 only.
-From 2020, attendance data is collected from schools every term, as authorised by the provisions of the Education Act.
+From 2020, attendance data is collected from schools every term.
 This term-by-term collection of attendance data is known as Every Day Matters.

 Understanding the attendance data and patterns for the school is vitally important to schools to ensure students have every opportunity to be successful.
 Schools that submit data every term receive a summary report of their data entitled Every Day Matters to support discussions and opportunities to improve attendance.
 (Examples reports sent in 2017 can be found below.)
 After the collection has closed and all data has been processed, schools also receive a supplemental report including comparisons of their data to national and similar schools.
 These reports help school leaders and their boards maintain and refresh the school’s attendance strategies.